 Both leaders and their people need extra guidance in today’s profound and consistent uncertainty.
-Businesses are grappling with new challenges daily as we all assess the impact of our rapidly changing environment and the unknowns of the future.
+Businesses grapple with new challenges daily as we all continue to lead amidst a rapidly changing environment and the unknowns of the future.

 Why Change Communication is so Important

 Effective communication is always important but change-related communication is unique and needs its own strategy apart from typical day-to-day communications.

 From message resistance to impact of the information, change communications are received, processed, and acted upon in an entirely different way than standard communications.
 And in today’s uncertain environment, it is more important than ever to get it right.

 For example, we recently spoke with a firm going through a culture transformation.
 Many of the employees praised the CEO’s weekly emails providing a “state of the union” type of address.
 They appreciate knowing where the company stands, and the emails help dispel any fears of the unknown that would result with no such communications.
 In fact, they said the communication he is providing now is better than ever before.